Haywayaheadshot/Haywayaheadshot/README.md

 ### Hi there 👋

 Welcome to my profile.
 I am a FullStack Software Engineer.
 I love learning new things.
 A problem solver.
-Making music and writing codes are two but one to me.
 I am currently available for hire and open to new job opportunities.
 Check out my linkedin below and connect with me.

 <p align="left">